taskcluster/taskcluster-rfcs/rfcs/Create-object-service.md

 HTTP download tools such as Firefox, curl, and wget should be able to download objects without requiring additional scripting; these tools may miss features like automatic retries and checking hashes, but should work in the success case.

+It would probably make sense to utilize the server-side encryption that the most cloud-service providers offer (with keys that are manage either by the cloud service provider or us).

+The service should be able to work with a CDN, and the service should continue giving out CDN urls instead of direct S3 (or equivalent) URLs in the situations where this is done today.

 ## API

 ### Creation